It's easy to participate in your employer's 457(b) deferred compensation plan. You can get started right away.

 I'll do it myself

 If you want to do it on your own, go for it.
-You can use the Asset Allocation Tool to determine your investor profile and suggest an asset allocation for you.
+You can use the My Investment Planner to determine your investor profile and suggest an asset allocation for you.
 Then check out the complete list of funds offered by your employer and their current performance to help you decide.
 Just remember we’re always here if you have questions.

 Get the help you need